fjarri-attic/sack/spec.rst

 Right click on a title shows context menu ("Copy title", "Copy as", "Create key").

-Right click on key name (or on plus/minus sign) shows context menu: "Copy as" (submenu with list of possible exporters), "Delete", "Collapse/Unfold".
+Right click on key name (or on plus/minus sign) shows context menu: "Copy as" (submenu with list of possible exporters + copy full key name), "Delete", "Collapse/Unfold".
 Additionally, for a key: "Add new key", for a list: "Insert new element to the beginning", "Insert new element to the end".
 For a plus/minus sign pointing to the element of the list: "Insert new element before", "Insert new element after".
 New elements/keys are created with the value of NULL.
 Left click on plus/minus sign unfolds/collapses